 Mr. Ryan sits on the Audit, Human Resources and Compensation (Chair), and Nominating and Corporate Governance Committees.

 BOARD AND COMMITTEE ATTENDANCE (2)

-ATTENDANCE TOTAL ATTE ENDANCE
+ATTENDANCE TOTAL AT TENDANCE

-Board 9 of 9 Board 100%
+9 of 9 Board 100%

-Audit 6 of 6 Committee 100%
+Board

+Audit

-Human Resources and Compensation 6 of 6
+Human Resources and Compensation

-Nominating and Corporate Governance 4 of 4
+Nominating and Corporate Governance